aarthisimplilearn/Cypress_Project/README.md

 # Cypress_Project
-Automate the functionalities of HSBC application using Cypress
+Automated the functionalities of HSBC application using Cypress